 Our patients may need a crown put on a tooth for a variety of reasons.
 Crowns are dental caps that cover a tooth that has decayed beyond the extent of repair via filling, recently undergone root canal therapy, cracked or broken, or for esthetic improvement.
 A crown can be a time consuming dental procedure but ultimately helps strengthen your damaged tooth.
 With CEREC crown technology, you can have a crown on your damaged tooth in just one appointment.
 A CEREC crown can quickly help you regain your confidence and bring your smile back to its original glow.

 Becoming a dentist involves a lot of hard work but gives you a rewarding career that’s unique from any other field.
 In fact, U.S. News & World Report has consistently listed dental industry professions as their “100 Best Jobs” with dentist ranking #2 on the list.
 If you’ve ever been intrigued by what a dentist does day-to-day or are fascinated every time you visit the dentist, a career in dentistry could be in your future.
 As a dentist, you’ll find yourself in a position that allows you to be creative and help others improve their oral health.
-We can help you learn more about a dentist’s career path and what it takes to become a dentist. (more…)
+We can help you learn more about a dentist’s career path and what it takes to become a dentist, while answering questions you have such as “How long does it take to become a dentist?” (more…)